-Tower Behavioral Health offers Resiliency, a specialized inpatient program for individuals age 14 and older who are struggling with symptoms of eating disorders.
-Through evidence-based interventions and individualized care plans, we can help you understand your diagnosis and work toward long-term recovery.
+Tower Behavioral Health, located in Reading, Pennsylvania, is proud to offer the Resiliency program, which is a specialized inpatient program for individuals age 14 and older who are struggling with eating disorders.
+Through the use of evidence-based interventions and personalized treatment plans, we can help you begin on the path to lasting healing.

 - Binge-eating disorder

 - Avoidant/restrictive food intake disorder (ARFID)

 - Other specified feeding and eating disorders (OSFED)

 Each patient in the Resiliency eating disorder program receives an individualized plan of care that we create based on the results of a thorough assessment they take part in before entering the program.
 This assessment helps our team identify the patient’s needs, strengths, and treatment goals so that we can tailor every aspect of their care to meet them where they are on their recovery journey.

 The average length of time patients spend in our eating disorder program is 14-28 days, but the actual length of time a person remains in our care can vary based on their needs and the progress they make while in treatment.

 When you enter our eating disorder program, you can expect to receive personalized guidance and support.
 All patients work with a multidisciplinary treatment team, which may include physicians, psychiatric nurse practitioners, a registered dietitian, behavioral health associates, therapists, and case managers.

 When you begin treatment, you may meet with the following team members:

 - An admissions counselor who will walk you through the admissions process